ChroniclerCherry/stardew-valley-mods/ShopTileFramework/CONDITIONS.md

 ```

 More complex example setting different time ranges.
-The following combination of conditions will have a 25% chance of returning true for days 22-28, 50% chance of being true for the days 26-28, 75% chance of only being true on the 28th, and if all those random checks fail then it returns false
+The following combination of conditions will have a 25% chance of returning true for days 22-28, 25% chance of being true for the days 26-28, 25% chance of only being true on the 28th, and 25% chance of returning false for any of the days

 ```js
 {